How To Test & Validate Structured Data

 One larger and more common issue we have seen is that Google appear to check AMP required and recommended properties against Non-AMP URLs.

-However, reviewing Google’s Article search feature guidelines we can see for Non-AMP URLs these are not requirements.
+However, reviewing Google’s Article feature guidelines we can see for Non-AMP URLs these are not requirements.
 They are only required for AMP URLs.
 The SEO Spider won’t show these errors, as it correctly determines that it isn’t an AMP.

 The SEO Spider will not be perfect either, so we recommend using both tools in combination and referring to the appropriate documentation to validate results and any differences discovered.

 We also recommend using the enhancement reports in Google Search Console to help validate errors.
-While support for all search features is gradually being rolled out, some popular types are available.
+While support for all rich result features is gradually being rolled out, some popular types are available.
 Google also allows you to test structured data on a URL level using the URL Inspection Tool, see more information about the issue, and validate fixes.

 The Rich Results Tool can also help you test whether a site is eligible for rich snippets, although only a small subset of types are supported still.
 However, as noted by Dave Ojeda, while currently still in beta, Google announced at I/O 2019 that the Rich Results Tool is the successor to the SDTT.
 It shows validation errors like the SDTT, although to add to the confusion the two tools can occasionally show different results.